Tao-Network/create-tao-masternode/README.md

-# create-tomochain-masternode
+# create-tao-masternode
-Set up a TomoChain masternode by running one command.
+Set up a Tao masternode by running one command.

-For guides and user documentation, please check the [official documentation](https://docs.tomochain.com/masternode/create-tomochain-masternode).
+For guides and user documentation, please check the [official documentation](https://docs.tao.network/masternode/create-tao-masternode).

 ## Development